Dainerx/parallel-distributed-computing-C/distributed/README.md

 GCC 4.2 or **higher** is required to compile.

-Library used for parallel computing is [Openmp](https://www.open-mpi.org/)
+Library used for parallel computing is [Open MPI](https://www.open-mpi.org/)

 ## Notions